ManlyMarco/KK-HF_Patch/README.md

    - Install [Afterschool*](https://dlsoft.dmm.co.jp/detail/illusion_0026/) (Koikatu only, very worth it)
    - Install any preorder DLC you have* (Koikatu only, yoyaku and darkness don't work in Party)
    - Install the VR DLC (Get it from official website for the Japanese release, and from Steam library for Koikatsu Party)
 3. Download the latest HF Patch release from [Releases](https://github.com/ManlyMarco/KK-HF_Patch/releases/latest).
 You should get a single .exe file along with a few .bin files.
-You can place these files anywhere you want, but they HAVE to be in the same folder together.
+You can place these files anywhere you want (except the folder where the game is located), but they HAVE to be in the same folder together.
 DO NOT download any .zip files from GitHub - they contain source code for the patch, not the patch itself.
 4. Install the latest HF Patch by running the .exe and following the wizard.
 The default settings should work well for most users.
    - If you use the light version of the patch its a good idea to update your sideloader separately, you can do this by selecting update in the launcher or using the look for mods option in KKManager.
 5. Done!
 You can now start the game launcher as usual and you will notice some new options straight away.
 You can remove the downloaded patcher files now if you want to save some space.